djsplice/lmnt_marketplace_plugin/README.md

 ```

 This script tests:
-- User login to the Custodial Wallet Service (CWS)

 - Printer registration with the Marketplace API
 - Printer token refresh flow
 - PSEK decryption via CWS